 While “cloud application” and “web applications” are being used interchangeably, there are differences between the web applications and software as a service (SaaS).
 Software as a service (SaaS) is more a software licensing and delivery model and currently part of cloud computing service model.
 Most of the “real SaaS” are paid professional and/or enterprise grade software, Adobe Photoshop CC is closest example of what a SaaS is.
 Adobe Photoshop CC is designed to run on computers as thin clients.
 Always-on internet connection not a criterion to be SaaS.

-The fundamental difference between the cloud applications and the web applications is hosting.
-Cloud applications are designed to be hosted by software as a service (SaaS) or platform as a service (PaaS) or infrastructure as a service (IaaS) with many technical challenges involved in applications development.
+The fundamental difference between cloud applications and web applications is hosting.
+Cloud applications can be designed to be hosted by software as a service (SaaS) or platform as a service (PaaS) or infrastructure as a service (IaaS) with many technical challenges involved in applications development.
 One of which is multi-tenancy.
-Similarities and differences exist between multi-tenancy and isolated tenancy applications as both has several common layers such as database, web user interface.
-But a multi-tenant application has distinguished service pattern as a result of difference in technical implementation.
-Isolated tenancy applications have authentication and access control for the single-tenant users.
+Similarities and differences exist between multi-tenancy and isolated tenancy applications as both have several common layers such as database, web user interface.
+But a multi-tenant application has distinguished service pattern as a result of a difference in technical implementation.
+Isolated tenancy applications have authentication and access control for single-tenant users.
 A tenant management console required for the multi-tenancy applications (which can be understood thinking of Adobe CC, IBM Cloud accounts).

 Most of the web applications such as online banking are limited by scalability and availability.
 Vertical SaaS answers the needs of a specific industry like healthcare, finance.
 Horizontal SaaS answers the need of a software category like marketing, developer tools.

 Can We Convert a Web Application to a SaaS Application?